 Suffice it to say here that by all accounts,

 Teresa de Cepeda y Ahumada was an extraordinary person, a precocious and preciously vibrant child, extraordinarily

 beautiful and engaging as an adult woman, and extraordinarily eloquent.
 There are so many stories about

 her and so many things that she said and did that we remember and carry with us.

-As a young adult, Saint Teresa entered the Carmel of the Incarnation, a large community of over 100 nuns.
+As a young adult, Saint Teresa entered the Carmel of the Incarnation, a large community of over 100 Sisters.
 In

 that period of history, war and conflict were never long absent.
 Most of the young men fell victim to the times and

 the violence.
 Many of the young women, especially like Teresa who were from families of means, found their way to the

 convent partly and sometimes mainly as a matter of safety and provision.
 After a lengthy period there and